w3c/webextensions/proposals/Proposal: add cookies.removeAll() method.md

 ### Behavior

-The API will remove all cookies that match the `details` object parameter with the exception of the cases outlined in the implementation details.
+The API will remove all cookies that would als be able to be returned by `cookies.getAll` using the information in the `details` object parameter with the exception of the cases outlined in the implementation details.

 - The extension must have [host permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions) needed to access the cookie.